 Had your fill of news footage of Wednesday’s Tea Party protesters?
 Be sure to check out the nytimes.com video of some Afghan women in Kabul who were also yesterday protesting.
 Sure, you don’t get adults in tri-corner hats and Betsy Ross costumes tossing cardboard boxes into a canal while Neil Cavuto and Michelle Malkin stand by, but you do get… well, get a taste of what you get from Dexter Filkins’s accompanying article (and, scroll down mid-way in the article for the video; annoyingly, I can’t seem to directly link it or embed it):

-The young women stepped off the bus and moved toward the protest march just beginning on the other side of the street when they were spotted by a mob of men.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+The young women stepped off the bus and moved toward the protest march just beginning on the other side of the street when they were spotted by a mob of men.Liz Cox Barrett is a writer at CJR.

 “Get out of here, you whores!” the men shouted.
 “Get out!”